How do I connect a Droplet Dataset to a Form?

 The Datasets feature is only available with the Droplet Package or as an Add-On.
 Contact Droplet if you do not have Datasets in your left-side navigation menu.

 This guide will walk you through connecting a dataset to your form in Droplet.
-By the end, you’ll know the key differences between global and local datasets and how to efficiently use them to power your forms.

-Connecting a Global Dataset
+Connecting a Dataset

 Step-by-Step Instructions